daigo0927/blog/vertex-pipelines-sample/README.md

 # End-to-End ML workflow on Vertex Pipelines

-## Components
+## Pipeline overview

-This pipeline is composed of 4 components: preprocess, train, evaluate and deploy.
+The sample pipeline is composed of 4 components: preprocess, train, evaluate and deploy.

 - **preprocess**: Preprocess source CSV file and split into train/val set
 - **train**: Train LightGBM model on the processed sets
 - **evaluation**: Evaluate the trained model on the val set
 - **deploy**: Deploy the trained model on Vertex AI

-Exact settings are defined at `components/(preprocess,train,evaluate,deploy)`/component.yaml`.
+Exact settings are defined at `components/(preprocess,train,evaluate,deploy)/component.yaml`.
-In addition, `docker/serving` defines the container image to serve the prediction API.
+In addition, `docker/serving` defines the container image to serve the prediction API, specified in the deploy process.

-## Directry overview
+## Directry structure

 ```
 vertex-pipelines-sample